A Randomized Missing Data Approach to Robust Filtering and Forecasting

 On the empirical side, we show consistently attractive performance of our RMD framework and the resulting out-of-sample forecasts in popular state space models for extracting inflation trends along with model extensions that more directly reflect inflation targeting by central banks.
 First, we demonstrate that RMD-N and RMD-X augmented versions of the classical UC model offer a viable alternative to the well-established unobserved components/stochastic volatility outlier-adjustment (UCSVO) model that was put forward by \citet{Stock_Watson_2016} and can improve forecasting average inflation, especially over longer horizons such as twelve quarters ahead.
 Second, we document even greater forecast improvements over a UC model with t-distributed innovations without stochastic volatility (UC-T), as another indication that the filtering and forecasting benefits offered by RMD cannot be attained by simply imposing a heavier-tailed measurement distribution.
-Finally, we also consider a more general AR model for the unobserved inflation component which allows for reversion to a long-run mean either estimated from the data or fixed at the inflation target rate of $2\%$ as a way to more directly reflect central bank inflation targeting that has been in place for many years.
-The much superior forecasting performance we document when the mean is fixed to the \textit{a priori} $2\%$ inflation target in place suggests that the RMD framework works best when paired with additional economic theory sources of information about the underlying model.
-Both when applied to the classical UC and better-performing AR models with fixed inflation target mean our RMD approach to robust filtering and forecasting offers attractive empirical performance gains and ease of implementation in comparison to existing alternatives.